Obianuju-Sunday/Hng-Backend-5/readme.md

 * [Deepgram SDK](https://www.deepgram.com/) is a software development kit that allows integration with Deepgram's transcription service.
 It provides functionalities to transcribe audio and video files.

 * [Multer](https://www.npmjs.com/package/multer) is a middleware for handling multipart/form-data used for file uploads in Node.js.

+* [Cloudinary](https://cloudinary.com/) A cloud-based service that provides secure storage for the uploaded video files.

+* [dotenv](https://www.npmjs.com/package/dotenv) A module to load environment variables from a .env file.

 # ⭐ Contributing